What Does Dip Do To Your Teeth? | Dentist in Greensboro, NC2018-01-30

 Then the dentist will swab the area with a lidocaine gel to numb the skin.
 When the dentist slowly injects the dental syringe of local anesthetic, most people don’t feel the needle.
 Instead, the slight sting most patients feel is the sensation of the anesthetic moving into the tissue and anesthetizing the nerve.

 A local anesthesia injection can last for a few hours.
 After the appointment, you might find it hard to speak openly or adequately eat your food.
 Drinking from a straw will probably be messy, and you’ll need to be careful you don’t bite down on the numb area.
-If you’re not cautious, you could hurt yourself without noticing it.
+If you’re not cautious, especially while eating, you could hurt yourself without noticing it.

 How Long Does Dental Anesthesia Last?